skapisth/skapisth.github.io/experience.md

 layout: resume
 ---
 <p>
-Over the years of my academic career, I explored various options outside of school to learn how industry functions and what it is like to work in one.
+During my masters at RIT, I explored various options outside of school to learn how industry functions and what it is like to work in one.
 Below you'll find my experiences during all the internships I have done in various companies.
 </p>
     </p>
     <h4>Fluxdata Inc</h4>